InTEGr8or/handex/content/english/blog/biomechanics-of-the-hand-and-the-handex.md

 The Handex encorporates chorded key combinations to allow 160+ keystrokes, plus special keys.

 Initial training is aided by a training tutor that you can use at any time with your mobile device and earbuds or the screen.
-You can become productive on this new keydex with just 30 minutes a day training at a leasurely and fun pace.
+You can become productive on this new keydex with just 30 minutes a day of training at a leasurely and fun pace.